covalenthq/covalent-docs/content/en/docs/network/network-resources/delegator-faq.md

 ### Is there a minimum stake amount for delegators?

 There is no minimum delegation amount.
-There is, however, a maximum cap that Operators can accept in delegations due to the Max Cap Multiplier staking parameter.
+There is, however, a maximum cap that Operators can accept in delegations due to the MaxCap Multiplier staking parameter.
 Hence, some may be unavailable for delegating.
 This cap will be increasing with time however and as a result, more space will become available to stake with Network Operators.

 ### How can I bridge my CQT to Moonbeam?

 Bridging is facilitated through our partner, Nomad.
-To learn how to bridge your CQT to Moonbeam, check out the bridging guide here.
+To learn how to bridge your CQT to Moonbeam, check out the bridging guide [here](https://www.covalenthq.com/docs/network/covalent-query-token/bridge/).

 ### What are the risks of staking?

-Given that slashing is not live on the Covalent Network, there is no risk of your delegated CQT being slashed.
+Given that slashing is not live on the Covalent Network yet, there is no risk of your delegated CQT being slashed.

 The primary risk is that the staking contract is compromised.
 However, to mitigate this risk, the contract has undergone multiple audits.
 These can be found here: